jedisct1/libsodium-php/README.md

   "to be verified using Alice's public key";

 // Alice signs $msg using her secret key
-// $msg_signed contains the signature followed by the message
+// $msg_signed contains the signature as well as the message
 $msg_signed = crypto_sign($msg, $alice_secretkey);

 // Bob verifies and removes the signature